Picovoice/porcupine/binding/python/README.md

 ```

 `handle` is an instance of Porcupine that detects utterances of "Picovoice". `keywords` input argument is a shorthand
-for accessing default keyword files shipped with the package.
+for accessing default keyword model files shipped with the package.
 The list of default keywords can be retrieved by

 ```python
 import pvporcupine